Liberty University - Online Programs

-Liberty University offers its online courses through several delivery methods.
-The University has adopted Blackboard®, an online software platform, as its primary delivery method.
+Liberty University offers its online courses through Canvas as its primary delivery method.
 Students can access individual lessons, have interaction with other students taking the same course, utilize links to online resources, view supplemental streaming video clips, and receive direct feedback from their professors using this innovative means of delivery.
-Students may also be required to purchase DVDs for select courses.
 Video, printed, and online learning tools ensure that students have a learning opportunity available to them that equals or surpasses the traditional classroom model.

 Currently, Liberty University offers online courses in an eight-week format with multiple entry dates throughout the year (see academic calendar).
 Some courses are offered in a 14- to 17-week format (with one entry date per semester) in which students may enroll at the beginning of each term.
 Students will need to show consistent progress throughout their coursework in order to maintain good academic standing.
 Liberty provides students with tools for success.
 However, students must manage their time and resources to take advantage of these tools.

 Degree Program Format

 With the online delivery format, courses in a program are delivered in an online classroom experience that is flexible, personal and challenging.
 Through the online format a student can earn a degree entirely online.
 Some programs require that a minimum number of courses be taken as on-campus intensives.

 Students take timed tests online and receive immediate feedback and test results.
 Essay exams and papers are also submitted online, graded by the course instructor and returned to the student.
 Portions of assigned work are used to facilitate student-to-student interaction.
 The interaction is often included as an element in student grading.